-Dr. Moran was named Superintendent of the Year in Region 7 (2019), Teacher of the Year (2000), High School Principal of the Year for Region VII (2006), Secondary Principal of the Year in Clear Creek ISD (2010), and served on the Texas Education Agency Commissioner’s Cabinet (2017-2020), representing Region 7.
-He currently serves as a member of the Executive Committee of the Texas Association of School Administrators.
-Dr. Moran received a B.S. in Education from Evangel University, a Master's degree in Educational Administration from The University of Texas at Tyler, and a Doctorate in Educational Leadership from Stephen F. Austin State University.
+Dr. Moran was named Superintendent of the Year in Region 7 (2019), High School Principal of the Year for Region VII (2006), and served on the Texas Education Agency Commissioner’s Cabinet (2017-2020), representing Region 7.
+He currently serves as a Vice President of the Texas Association of School Administrators.
+Dr. Moran received a B.S. in Education from Evangel University, a Master’s degree in Educational Administration from The University of Texas at Tyler, and a Doctorate in Education Leadership from Stephen F. Austin State University.
 He has received Post-Doctoral training through the Lamar University Center for Executive Leadership (2015) and the SMU District Leadership Fellows (2020).

 With a heart for students, Dr. Moran is committed to ensuring all students are safe and secure, feel loved, and that every student learns at high levels each day.
 His love for Whitehouse ISD is demonstrated every day in his interaction with students, staff, and parents.